 Grab and move a handler in the bottom-right of a button to resize it.

 Align submenu to align or stack buttons together

 Matching Size and Color¶

-Match submenu to match thumbnail buttons size or background color.
+Match submenu to match buttons size or background color.
 The button on which the submenu was called will be a reference for size or color.

 Transfering buttons between shelves¶

 Select the buttons you want to copy or move to a different shelf and use

 Transfer Buttons command from Fly-out menu (or Bottom menu for CC2013)

 Delete button RMB-menu command to delete a button from the panel.